Old Fashioned Orange Cake

 • Sprinkle the coconut over the top and sides of the cake, using your palm to help the coconut adhere to the sides of the cake.

-• Cut cake into slices and serve.
+• Cut cake into slices with a sharp knife or serrated knife (it is a very tender cake).
+Serve.
 Refrigerate any remaining cake in a covered container.

 Notes

-I used Pillsbury white cake mix, which called for 3 eggs, one half cup of oil, and 1 cup of water to make the cake.
-I substituted one-half cup of orange juice and one-half cup of water for the water.
+I used Pillsbury white cake mix, which called for 3 eggs, ½ cup oil, and 1 cup water to make the cake.
+I substituted one-half cup of orange juice for half the water.
+You can also use yellow cake mix.

 Nutrition